NickU2020/canned-mackerel-optimisation/README.md

     We determine recommended restocking dates based on the forecast and a minimum sales threshold.
     We calculate the recommended restocking quantity based on the average sales and a minimum restocking quantity.

 You can replace the sample data with your actual sales data to get more accurate recommendations.
 Adjust the parameters like the rolling window size, minimum sales threshold, and minimum restocking quantity to suit your specific needs.
+Any type of item can also be used for this project.